-We present the first study comparing tumor SUV{max} and HER2 status in age- and sex-matched patients with GC/GEJC.
-We did not find a significant difference in SUV{max} between HER2+ and HER2- cases.
+In conclusion, we present the first study comparing tumor SUVmax and HER2 status in age and gender- matched patients with GC/GEJC.
+We did not find a significant difference in SUVmax between HER2+ and HER2- cases.
 HER2 status did not predict overall survival; however, patients with higher metabolic signatures (irrespective of HER2 status) showed overall decreased survival.
-This effect is amplified when considering tumors, which-in addition to showing high metabolic signature-are also poorly differentiated.
-These findings elucidate important aspects of the pathobiology of GC/GEJC-higher metabolic signature (SUV ${max}$) and poor differentiation are more indicative of clinical aggressiveness than HER2+ status.
+This effect is amplified when considering tumors which, in addition to showing high metabolic signature, are also poorly differentiated.
+These findings elucidate important aspects of the pathobiology of GC/GEJC-higher metabolic signature (SUVmax) and poor differentiation are more indicative of clinical aggressiveness than HER2+ status.
 Further investigation using larger cohorts is required to replicate these findings and identify the most effective treatment strategies based on radiologic-pathologic correlation.